Greens, But Make Them Tasty

 If texture is an issue for you, chop up your greens really finely, suggests Andrews.
-Add them to your favourite soup, stew, curry or chilli.
-As you develop a "tolerance", you can work your way up to bigger chunks.
+Add them to your favorite soup, stew, curry or chili.
+As you develop a “tolerance,” you can work your way up to bigger chunks.
 Or not.
 Do you.

 Still not a fan?
 Grab your blender.
 Smoothies make greens practically undetectable.
-Try different types (collard greens, chard, kale, spinach) and forms (fresh, frozen, powdered) in your favourite concoction until you find one you hardly notice.
+Try different types (collards, chard, kale, spinach) and forms (fresh, frozen, powdered) in your favorite concoction until you find one you hardly notice.

 3. Work your massage skills.